robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 themselves.

-Dynamic libraries can tell Robot Framework what arguments the keywords that it implements actually expect using :code:`get_keyword_arguments` (alias :code:`getKeywordArguments`) method.
-This method takes the name of a keyword as an argument and returns a list of strings (a string array in Java) containing the arguments accepted by that keyword.
+Dynamic libraries can tell Robot Framework what arguments the keywords it implements expect by using the :code:`get_keyword_arguments` (alias :code:`getKeywordArguments`) method.
+This method takes the name of a keyword as an argument, and returns a list of strings (a string array in Java) containing the arguments accepted by that keyword.